PowerDNS/pdns/docs/markdown/authoritative/modes-of-operation.md

-PDNS offers full master and slave semantics for replicating domain information.
+PowerDNS offers full master and slave semantics for replicating domain information.
-Furthermore, PDNS can benefit from native database replication.
+Furthermore, PowerDNS can benefit from native database replication.

 # Native replication
 Native replication is the default, unless other operation is specifically configured.
-Native replication basically means that PDNS will not send out DNS update notifications, nor will react to them.
-PDNS assumes that the backend is taking care of replication unaided.
+Native replication basically means that PowerDNS will not send out DNS update notifications, nor will react to them.
+PowerDNS assumes that the backend is taking care of replication unaided.

 MySQL replication has proven to be very robust and well suited, even over transatlantic connections between badly peering ISPs.
-Other PDNS users employ Oracle replication which also works very well.
+Other PowerDNS users employ Oracle replication which also works very well.

-To use native replication, configure your backend storage to do the replication and do not configure PDNS to do so.
+To use native replication, configure your backend storage to do the replication and do not configure PowerDNS to do so.

 # Master operation
-When operating as a master, PDNS sends out notifications of changes to slaves, which react to these notifications by querying PDNS to see if the zone changed, and transferring its contents if it has.
+When operating as a master, PowerDNS sends out notifications of changes to slaves, which react to these notifications by querying PowerDNS to see if the zone changed, and transferring its contents if it has.
 Notifications are a way to promptly propagate zone changes to slaves, as described in [RFC 1996](http://tools.ietf.org/html/rfc1996).
 Since version 4.0.0, the NOTIFY messages have a TSIG record added (transaction